vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 ## Why is a law needed?

+Remove a traffic law and a busy intersection turns into chaos—or worse.
 Where there is no law there is only anarchy.
 Since God is not the author of confusion, but of peace {% rf '1 Corinthians 14:33' %}, He has a law, and since He has a law, He must have a government {% rf 'Isaiah 9:7' %}.
 God’s government, like human government, is established upon law to secure order and peace for all its inhabitants.

 > *Great peace have they which love thy law*: and nothing shall offend them.
 {% ct 'Psalm 119:165' %}